 If you love urban art then Toowoomba is definitely worth a visit.
 The art works are located all around the city with the majority concentrated in the central area.
 They appeal to a wide variety of tastes and explore a scale that can’t be achieved in many other forms.

 South East Queensland has a limited street art scene.
-Brisbane, the major city, has a very tight policy for approval of authorised works and a zero tolerance policy on unauthorised designs with many having been painted out in the past few years.
-Toowoomba is clearly the stand out local spot if you love your street art.
+Brisbane, the major city, had a very tight policy for approval of authorised works for many years and a zero-tolerance policy on unauthorised designs with many having been painted out in the past few years.
+While the collection in the capital is growing now Toowoomba is clearly the stand out local spot if you love your street art.

 Where do you stand on the street art debate?
-Do you love the creativity and life it brings to the city or resent the original materials being painted over?
+Do you love the creativity and life it brings to the city or do you feel sad to see the shabby chic of the original materials being painted over?
 Do you see a distinction between tagging and street art?
 I’d love to hear your thoughts in the comments below.